 You can find out more in the remit and guidance notes.

 Applications to the Global Health Research Unit programme are peer reviewed by professional reviewers, then considered by a funding committee.

 The committees recommend projects for funding to the Department of Health and Social Care, which approves which projects should be funded.

 The Global Health Research Units Funding Committee is chaired by Professor Stephen Tollman.

 To date the Global Health Research Units programme has held two funding calls.

-The second call for Global Health Research Units opened in June 2020 and will have two closing dates in Autumn 2020 and Summer 2021.
-The units awarded funding will be announced in 2021.
+The second call for Global Health Research Units opened in June 2020 and had two closing dates in Autumn 2020 and Summer 2021.

 The first funding call for Global Health Research Units took place between November 2016 and March 2017.
 Funding was awarded to 13 new Global Health Research Units.